 Before you start opting for organic methods, you should also teach yourself some patience as organic methods are not as quick as synthetic methods.
 But they are really as effective as synthetic ones.

-It would also be wise to remember that you need to identify the offending pest and target a control method that only affects it.
+It would also be wise to remember that you need to identify the offending pest and target a control method that only affects it, according to Gecko Pest Control.
 You should not make the mistake of applying non-selective chemicals that can kill beneficial insects.

 Some of the most popular and effective organic pest control methods are mentioned over here and you should get started with any of them without second thoughts.